Larian shows off more Baldur's Gate 3, including teleporting spiders and a glimpse of the Underdark

-We're about 5-6 hours into Baldur's Gate 3, and a party of level 3 adventurers are hanging out in a leafy, sun-dappled forest.
+We're about five or six hours into Baldur's Gate 3, and a party of level 3 adventurers are hanging out in a leafy, sun-dappled forest.
 Our hero Swen (a wizard named after Larian's Swen Vincke, who's controlling the demo) is joined by Shadowheart, Gale, and Lae'zel—a cleric, a mage, and a fighter.

 Our intrepid band of adventurers have parasitic tadpoles lodged in their brains that will eventually turn them into nightmarish Mind Flayers, and they're looking for a cure.
 This first scene takes place in your camp: a place where you can rest, regroup, and chat to your party.
 Lae'zel isn't pleased about us resting.
 She wants to get on with the search for a cure.
 Gale is pessimistic, staring into the fire, lamenting the situation.
 And who can blame him?